Azure/azure-dev/cli/azd/docs/manual-pipeline-config.md

 There are at least two reasons why you might use `git clone`.

-1. You have previously set up your GitHub or Azure Devops repository and you are trying to add `azd` support for it.
+1. You have previously set up your GitHub or Azure DevOps repository and you are trying to add `azd` support for it.
 In this case, you own the repo that you clone and you will be pushing your source updates to this repo.
-If this is the case, you remote `origin` is correctly set and you can move on to [Set up remote repository](#set-up-remote-repository).
+If this is the case, your remote `origin` is correctly set and you can move on to [Set up remote repository](#set-up-remote-repository).

 1. You found a repository that you want to try, for example, from [Azure-Samples](https://github.com/Azure-Samples) and you clone it locally.
 In this case, the remote `origin` is pointing to the original repository and you won't be able to push changes to this repo.
 You might want to submit PR changes to the repo, but if you are thinking on setting up a pipeline and your own repository, first you need to update the remote origin.
 One option is to remove the remote origin with `git remote remove origin`.
 This will disconnect the repo from where it was cloned and you will be in a state where you can follow the steps from [azd init -t path-to-git-repo](#azd-init--t-path-to-git-repo).